 Step 2: Container prep.
 Clean off any dirt from the outside of the pot because you don’t want that on your floors!
 Place a plant saucer underneath the container to catch any overflow water and soil that may escape.

 Step 3: Pest removal.
-Make sure there are no pests by spraying the plant with water or neem oil, like this one specially formulated for flowering plants.
+Make sure there are no pests by spraying the plant with water or neem oil.
+Preferably one specially formulated for flowering plants.

 Step 4: Sunlight.
 Find a spot in the house that is warm and sunny, then bring your tropical hibiscus indoors before the first frost.